fuzziqersoftware/resource_dasm/README.md

           file if you have one and it doesn't work.
     *F -- The JSON file can be played with smssynth, which is part of gctools (http://www.github.com/fuzziqersoftware/gctools).
+    *G -- Tune decoding is experimental and probably will produce unplayable MIDI files.

 If resource_dasm fails to convert a resource, or doesn't know how to, it will produce the resource's raw data instead.